read Sacred Hunger by Unsworth, and I thought it was

 (the slave girl hears a shout go up from the camp) and suddenly the

 whole story is over.

 Quite disappointing.
 This is not a story of heroic Greeks.

-This is a story of chuckleheads and villans.
+This is a story of chuckleheads and villains.
 Why does Unsworth choose

 to cast all the Greek legendary heroes as such buffoons?

 This book receives only 2 stars.
 Skip this book, and you

 will miss nothing.
 I recently went to see the movie Troy starring Brad